 I recently wrote an article for Cracked about wacky old Indian comics, and it was real swell.
 Sadly, I had to edit out a ton of images for brevity’s sake.
 Here’s a snapshot of some of the weirdness that didn’t make the cut.

-Anonymous asked:Any advice for someone with anxiety who's sort of scared shitless about joining the Cracked Writer's Workshop?
+Anonymous said:Any advice for someone with anxiety who's sort of scared shitless about joining the Cracked Writer's Workshop?
 I know it's a ridiculous thing to be freaked out about, but it happens to me all the time which is super lame.
 I should probably just dive right in, huh?
 I don't want to continue to let anxiety get in the way of things I want to do.
 I'm mainly worried I won't be able to keep up with a the big ballers/shot callers of the comedy writing world o' Cracked.

 There’s nothing to be afraid of.
 The people who invented the Workshop came from the scary world of submitting to cold and unfeeling publishing...